yuraist/postposterbot/README.md

 # Post Poster Bot

-### About the service
+### About

-The content search automation, scheduled publications and analytics service for communities in social media.
+The Post Poster Bot helps you to automatically search content for your projects, such a Facebook page, or website.
+It'll also provide scheduled publications and analyzis services for your media.

-Post Poster is just looking for a content on the websites you choose.
-Today our service is in development and testing on the iOS developers community ([iOStory](https://vk.com/iostory)).
-The bot is searching for articles and publish them into the group.
+Now Post Poster Bot is only looking for a content on the websites you choose.
+We're developing and testing it on the mobile developers community ([The Real Talk](https://vk.com/therealtalkme)).
+The application looks for thematic articles for our community and automatically posts them onto the page.

-### Frameworks, libraries and other technologies we use
+### What we use

  + In the core of the Post Poster Bot is Python-microframework for web application - [Flask](https://github.com/pallets/flask).
 It makes possible to deploy online app very fast.